-The Response Team is responsible for supporting partners in times of disaster / emergency.
+The Response Team is responsible for supporting partners in times of disaster.
 Routinely, public safety personnel and emergency managers respond to natural, technological, or civil emergencies throughout the State of New Mexico.
-Occasionally, these events reach a magnitude that is beyond the response capability of tribal, local or county level resources.
-Events of this nature may require the support of adjoining jurisdictions to include cities, tribes, counties, the State of New Mexico, adjoining states, and Federal resources.
-Given an emergency of extraordinary scale, these events may be formally declared a disaster by the Governor of New Mexico and by the President of the United States.
+Occasionally, these events reach a magnitude that is beyond the response capability of tribal, local, or county-level resources.
+Events of this nature may require the support of nearby cities, tribes, and counties, as well as the State of New Mexico, adjoining states, and federal resources.
+Emergencies of extraordinary scale may be formally declared as disasters by the Governor of New Mexico and by the President of the United States.

 Duties of the IPC as outlined in NMSA 12-10D, 1978 as amended

 - Develop and coordinate a statewide emergency communications plan to achieve interoperability across local, state, tribal, and federal agencies, as well as first responders.
 This plan must comply with national incident management system guidelines, including an integrated public safety radio communications system.